-Our Refining Views report series provides a comprehensive understanding of the global refining industry and markets.
-At the centre of our analysis is an industry leading, state-of-the-art propriety refining model that allows our analysts to properly differentiate between regions, refining setups, and relevant crude oil baskets.
+Our Refining Views report series provides a comprehensive understanding of the global refining industry and petroleum product markets.
+At the centre of our analysis is an industry-leading, state-of-the-art propriety refining model that allows our analysts to properly differentiate between regions, refining setups, and relevant crude oil baskets.

 In this weekly report, we analyse the underlying complexities of the global refining market, presenting product-by-product updates for key regions: East of Suez, Americas, and the wider European region including the Former Soviet Union and Africa.

 - Analysis of weekly movements in petroleum product crack spreads including a short-term outlook, informed by arbitrage calculations, refinery maintenance updates and secondary processing unit margins.

 - Weekly updates to benchmark refining margins for each region using our proprietary in-house refining model.

 The difference in demand recovery between East and West of Suez has become extremely evident.